 Being a diuretic, it makes you run to the bathroom more and more, as it pulls all the fluids and calcium from your body – which also means the baby gets deprived of the same.
 With nutritional value being nil, caffeine disrupts your sleep schedule and keeps you getting those mood swings more often, besides decreasing the iron absorption rates of the body as well.

 Caffeine is a naturally found substance.
 You can find in coffee, soft drinks, teas, chocolates, energy drinks, chocolate-flavored ice cream or yogurts, energy drinks, some desserts, etc. Certain tablets that cure cold and flu and headache, breath fresheners, and pain killers also contain some amount of caffeine.
 Some seeds, such as sunflower seeds, are also infused with caffeine.

 Most experts agree that caffeine intake should be limited to 200 milligrams per day, which is about one to two cups of coffee.
 Though there is no hard evidence supporting the same, this amount seems to draw a general agreement.
 Below are some beverages that we consume frequently with their caffeine content:

 |8 oz Coffee Generic Decaffeinated||2 mg|

 |8.3 oz Redbull||77 mg|

 |8 oz Chocolate Milk||5-8 mg|

 It is not easy to stop it completely if you are a keen coffee or tea addict, hence you will have to cut caffeine in a gradual process.
-While for some women morning sickness does the trick, for others food aversions to things they like to eat or drink does help.
-Never try to go off caffeine in a jiffy if you are habitual, this will only give you headaches, irritability and leave you cranky and sore.
+While for some women morning sickness does the trick, for others food aversions to things they like to eat or drink do help.
+Never try to go off caffeine in a jiffy if you are habitual, this will only give you headaches, and irritability and leave you cranky and sore.